Why You Need to Create a Risk Management Plan Right Now

 Costs

-The obvious benefit to a risk management plan in the current economic climate is reduced costs.
+The obvious benefit of a risk management plan in the current economic climate is reduced costs.
 With every risk you manage to avoid, you also dodge the financial loss that would have inevitably come with it.
 And without the unexpected costs, you will have a more reliable cash flow to help sustain your business.

 Unexpected costs are not desirable in the best of times, let alone in the middle of a recession.
-By creating a risk management plan you are ensuring your business is in the best possible position for the future.
+By creating a risk management plan, you are ensuring your business is in the best possible position for the future.

 Opportunities and threats

-The earlier you can identify your businesses opportunities and threats, the more time you have to act on these.
+The earlier you can identify your business opportunities and threats, the more time you have to act on these.
 The main focus of a risk management plan is to assess the threats and to take steps to reduce their impact should they arise, but a fantastic secondary benefit is that you can also identify opportunities.

 Business objectives